-It can be challenging to distill the style of your brand into a set of attributes that you can use to find images—creating a brand mood board is a useful way to think about what sort of imagery you’d like to use.
+It can be challenging to distill the style of your brand into a set of attributes that you can use to find images—creating a brand mood board on Pinterest is a useful way to think about what sort of imagery you’d like to use.
 You can draw references from other brands you like, magazines, artworks, any visual content that does a good job of depicting your ideal style.
 This mood board will then provide a handy visual resource you can refer to as you start hunting for specific website images.

 3. Focus on your target audience

 A key element of your brand identity is understanding your target audience.
 Who are the people you want your website to resonate with?
 What’s their style and their vibe?
 How old are they, where do they live, what sort of job do they have?
 From broad demographic categories to super-specific identities, every brand should know at least roughly who their intended customers or users are.